nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 *   `Command`: Executes the command.
 *   `User`: Manages the workspace(s) and user data.
 *   `AnimeData`: Provides data from the anime source file.
-*   `Storage`: Reads data from, and writes data to, the hard disk.
+*   `StorageManager`: Reads data from, and writes data to, the hard disk.

 <br/>